This PDF is the current document as it appeared on Public Inspection on 02/20/2013 at 08:45 am.

 One commenter expressed general concern regarding the disparity in benefit value as a result of the increase in SNAP benefits following the American Recovery and Reinvestment and Act (ARRA); FDPIR benefits were not subject to an ARRA increase.

 One commenter noted that County level SNAP office staff should have been in attendance at this consultation; if county level staff is not aware of the prohibition relative to dual participation, then they will not abide by that prohibition.
-This was reiterated by a second commenter who noted that county level SNAP staff should be in the communication loop and receive training.
+This was reiterated by a second commenter who noted that county level SNAP staff should be in the Start Printed Page 11971communication loop and receive training.
 The Department noted that a process of notifying all stakeholders would occur once this regulation is finalized.
 A third commenter made a procedural recommendation requiring that SNAP certification staff contact the ITO to ensure that applicant clients are not dually participating in FDPIR.

 One commenter expressed support for the reciprocal SNAP disqualification that would be based on an intentional program violation in FDPIR.

 One commenter noted that direct access to county level SNAP staff would be beneficial; currently the ITO calls the county level office and is subject to an automated message when checking dual participation.

 Several commenters noted that access to an automated system for checking dual participation and reciprocal disqualification is practically necessary to make the process work, and that the current process of checking paper printouts is not practical.
 The Department noted that some ITO's have successfully executed an MOU with the State SNAP agency or county SNAP offices that allow them view-only access to State certification systems for these kinds of checks.
 Some participating ITO's noted difficulties in getting such MOU's in place.
 The Department committed to assist ITO's with this process in Oklahoma, and more broadly, to seek examples of successfully executed MOU's and provide those to appropriate stakeholders.